 Council is led by the President, who is responsible for running its meetings, aided by the Honorary Secretary and the Honorary Treasurer.
-Each President serves a maximum of two years in office.
 The Honorary Secretary also chairs the Membership Committee and the Honorary Treasurer the Finance Committee.

 Elected members are chosen by their peers for a period of three years, after which they can either stand for re-election or resign.
-'Ex officio' members are not elected, but they are required to relinquish their position when they cease to be the Chair of their respective Group.
-They have the same rights and responsibilities as elected members.
+'Ex officio' members are not elected but have the same rights and responsibilities as elected members.

 Members are asked to attend and contribute to Council meetings – there are four, two-hour meetings held at the IPA each year, in March, June, September and December – while maintaining confidentiality.

-Given the sensitive nature of some of the subjects that come up for discussion at Council meetings, it is important that confidentiality is maintained.
-For this reason, all members are asked to sign a non-disclosure agreement upon joining.
+Given the sensitive nature of some of the subjects that come up for discussion at Council meetings, members are asked to sign a non-disclosure agreement upon joining.

 There are two electoral classes for Council: corporate (for directors or employees of member agencies) and personal (for Fellows or personal members).

-Anyone who qualifies for both classes is entitled to stand in either (but not both).
-However, the IPA would advise candidates to avoid standing against anyone from their own agency to maximise their chances of success.
+Anyone who qualifies for both classes is entitled to stand in either but not both.
+The IPA would advise candidates to avoid standing against anyone from their own agency to maximise their chances of success.

 Please contact Suzanne Livingstone at the IPA in the first instance at firstname.lastname@example.org / 020 7201 8243.